 Like any other theme detection tool, it must be scanning the HTML code and find the style.css file loading from the wp-content/themes folder.
 In that file, the theme’s name and author’s URL is written at the top.
 From there it shows the active WordPress or other CMS theme’s name.

 A clean and minimal theme detection tool for WordPress sites.

 It is another WordPress theme detection tool which is available for free.
 You can also find out the plugins being used on the WordPress site.

-Scan WP is a free tool to showcase the active WordPress theme and installed plugins a WordPress site.
-It shows following details after you enter the website URL in the input box.
+Scan WP is a free tool to showcase the active WordPress theme and installed plugins on a WordPress site.
+It shows the following details after you enter the website URL in the input box.

 - Installed and Active WordPress Theme name